stephanie-castelblanco/stephanie-castelblanco.github.io/essays/smart-qquestions.md

 The asker received twenty-five possible answers, responders were more likely to engage with the question due to its clarity and the evidence of the questioner's research efforts.
 As a result, the ensuing discussion is anticipated to be productive and conducive to problem-solving.

-Here is the link to the question [StackOverflow](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array/11227902#11227902).
+Here is the link to the smart question [StackOverflow](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array/11227902#11227902).